blog posts

 “Press F2 to access the BIOS.”

-Press the specific key at the right time to gain access to the bios menu.
+Press the specific key at the right time to access the BIOS menu.

-In some cases, F12 and F2 keys are the most common keys to enter setup and have access to the boot menu, but the key can be different based on your motherboard and if your using a laptop, based on the manufacturer the keys might be something else if you can’t see the keys guide while the device is rebooting you can also try searching it model on the internet.
+In some cases, F12 and F2 keys are the most common keys to enter setup and access the boot menu, but the keys can differ based on your motherboard.
+If you’re using a laptop, based on the manufacturer, the keys might be something else.
+If you can’t see the keyboard guide while the device is rebooting, you can also try searching for its model online.

-Also in some models, you need to hold down the Shift bottom and then try pressing the other bottom, in some sony laptops and especially in Vaio models, there are some specific keys to hold down to get to the bios menu.
+Also, in some models, you must hold down the Shift key and then try pressing the other key.
+Some Sony laptops, especially Vaio models, have specific keys to hold down to access the BIOS menu.

-If you’ve done all of the last steps correctly now you can see the Troubleshoot button on the screen, click on it, then Advanced Option, and finally, UEFI Firmware Setting must be visible to you.
+If you’ve done all of the last steps correctly, now you can see the Troubleshoot button on the screen, click on it, then Advanced Option, and finally, UEFI Firmware Settings must be visible to you.

-When you get to see the bios window, from the upper bar try searching for the Boot word and select it, then look for Option Priorities, in this section, you can see the boot options by their order, by default the order is on the hard drive for the first option.
+When you see the BIOS window, from the upper bar, try searching for the Boot word and select it, then look for Option Priorities.
+In this section, you can see the boot options in order.
+By default, the first option’s order is on the hard drive.

-Try re-order the menu by pressing up and down, then save and exit.
-After doing this, every time you try to boot your computer, the boot order first try to boot up the device from the USB drive or any order that you gave to it.
+Try reordering the menu by pressing up and down, then saving and exiting.
+After doing this, every time you try to boot your computer, the boot order will first try to boot up the device from the USB drive or any order that you gave it.

 Method 2:Boot menu

-This method also enables you to have access to all of the options for the Boot devices without needing to change the boot order, so its much faster and easier but also it doesn’t exist within the older computer, so if you’re using a device that it’s not too old, feel free to use this method.
-In the second method, you can also have access to the boot menu just by pressing the named key.
+This method also enables you to access all of the options for the Boot devices without needing to change the boot order, so it’s much faster and easier.
+However, it doesn’t exist within older computers, so if you’re using a device that’s not too old, feel free to use this method.
+In the second method, you can also access the boot menu just by pressing the named key.